icons8/lunacy-docs/docs/components_new.md

 ### Components tab context menu

-Additionally, you can right click a component in the left panel and use one of the following options on the context menu:
+Right click a component in the left panel to bring up the context menu with these options:

 - Rename component.
 - Edit component.